sabifo4/BayesianInference_practicals/practical_sessions/day1/01_MrBayes/README.md

 * _ADDITIONAL EXERCISE IF TIME ALLOWS_: Evaluating the effect that using different models can have on posterior parameter estimates.

 Now...
 Let's get started!

+> **DISCLAIMER**: The dataset you will analyse during this practical session is part of a `MrBayes` practical that was run during the [Computational Molecular Evolution course](https://coursesandconferences.wellcomeconnectingscience.org/event/computational-molecular-evolution-20240518/) I attended in 2017.
+I have followed [the `MrBayes` documentation](https://github.com/NBISweden/MrBayes/blob/develop/doc/manual/Manual_MrBayes_v3.2.pdf) to write this tutorial, which is adapted to a specific example dataset.
+Nervertheless, note that you will always find more details about the software and other settings [in the main documentation](https://github.com/NBISweden/MrBayes/blob/develop/doc/manual/Manual_MrBayes_v3.2.pdf) and [the GitHub repository where the program is hosted](https://github.com/NBISweden/MrBayes).

 ## 1. Getting familiar with the NEXUS format